Lal Shari: Production

-The film was produced by Apu Biswas, which was her first production with government grant under the banner of her Apu–Joy Cholochitra.
+The film was produced by Apu Biswas, which was her first production with a government grant under the banner of her Apu–Joy Cholochitra.
 Apu Biswas received a government grant of Tk 65 lakh in the financial year 2021–22 for this film.
 This actress added more to this money.
-The film cost close to 1 crores.
+The film cost close to 1 crore Bangladeshi taka.

 Filming

-Principal photography began on November 2, 2022, in Manikganj on the bank of Padma river.
-The first lot of filming was shot in Manikganj till November 20, 2022.
+Principal photography began on 2 November 2022 in Manikganj on the bank of the Padma River.
+The first lot of filming was shot in Manikganj till 20 November 2022.

-Shooting also took place in Kaurichala village of Harirampur police station of Manikganj District.
+Shooting also took place in Kaurichala village of Harirampur Upazila of Manikganj District.
 The set was built in a rural environment.

 Release

-The film was released in 12 theaters on 29 June 2023 on Eid al Fitr.
+The film was released in 12 theaters on 29 June 2023 on Eid al-Fitr.